Aug. 8 Column: Blossom End Rot

 Here’s what you need to know:

 The main cause of blossom-end rot is a lack of calcium within the developing fruits.
-It can happen if there isn’t much calcium in the soil but that is very unusual.
+It can happen if there isn’t much calcium in the soil but that’s very unusual.
 Instead, the problem occurs because the plant’s roots aren’t able to transport calcium from the soil to the fruit.

-Research has shown that when fruiting plants are given a lot of nitrogen fertilizer, calcium moves to the resulting leafy green growth at the expense of the developing fruits.
+When fruiting plants are given a lot of nitrogen fertilizer, calcium moves to the resulting leafy green growth.
+This is at the expense of the developing fruits.
 Those fruits require a constant supply of calcium in order to develop normally.

-It’s also interesting to note that if seedlings were transplanted into the garden when the soil was still cold, they are more susceptible to developing blossom-end rot.
-The ideal soil temperature for planting tomatoes and other warm-season crops is between 65 and 70 degrees Fahrenheit.
+Seedlings transplanted into the garden when the soil was still cold are more susceptible to developing blossom-end rot.
+The ideal soil temperature for planting tomatoes is between 65 and 70 degrees Fahrenheit.
+This applies to other warm-season crops, too.

-With this year’s drought conditions and excessively high temperatures, I am expecting gardeners will see more blossom-end rot than usual.
-While these challenges have been beyond our control, here are some suggestions for preventing blossom-end rot in future growing seasons:
+With this year’s drought conditions and excessively high temperatures will likely cause more blossom-end rot than usual.
+These challenges have been beyond our control.
+But here are some suggestions for preventing blossom-end rot in future growing seasons:

 • Water your plants consistently.
 Tomato plants require about an inch of water per week.